THE GAME OF GO

 |

-Titled "The Raccoon Dog Drums His Belly".
+Titled "The Raccoon-Dog Drums His Belly".

-This artwork and its title refer to a beautiful tesuji combination of two stones played on the first line, capturing the opponent's stones.
-In Japanese this is called タヌキの腹鼓 (tanuki no hara tsuzumi). |
+This artwork is inspired on a beautiful tesuji combination of two stones played on the first line, capturing the opponent's stones.
+In Japanese this go shape is called タヌキの腹鼓 (tanuki no hara tsuzumi). |

 Titled "Fighting Spirit".

-Kiai!
-Originally an uncommissioned illustration to the French book "Les Chants de Maldoror" written by Le Comte de Lautréamont (1868).
+Originally an illustration to the French book "Les Chants de Maldoror" written by Le Comte de Lautréamont (1868).
 One of my favorite books.
-In the book the main character Maldoror takes on the form of a giant eagle to fight God, who is half dragon-tiger, half serpent.
+In the book the main character Maldoror takes on the form of a giant eagle to fight Hope, who is half dragon-tiger, half serpent.
 The board position is from a game from the 18th century between legendary go player Fan Xiping (black) and Liang Weijin (white), known as "nailing down the guoshou title". |

 Titled "The Divine Move".

-The elephant is admiring Lee Sedol's famous move 78 that made AlphaGo go on tilt in game four of their best of five match in 2016.
-Lee Sedol lost the overall match to the computer program by 4 to 1 games, making AlphaGo the first computer to defeat a top level professional in the history of go.
-This wedging move by Sedol resulted in the only victory in the matchup for the Korean and became a symbolic victory of human capability. |
+The elephant is admiring Lee Sedol's famous move 78 that made AlphaGo go on tilt in game four of their best-of-five match in 2016.
+Lee Sedol lost the match to the computer program by 4 games to 1, making AlphaGo the first computer to defeat a top-level professional in the history of go.
+This spectacular wedging move by Sedol resulted in the only won game for the Korean and became a symbolic victory for humankind. |

 Titled "Shoulder Hit on the Fifth Line".

 These penguins are witnessing move 37 played by computer program AlphaGo in game 2 against Lee Sedol.
 Shoulder hits are often played on the fourth line, sometimes on the third line, but rarely on the fifth.
 At the time of play, many professionals regarded this move as a clear mistake by the computer.
-Once the game progressed, however, the move turned out to be brilliant, creating a sphere of influence towards the centre of the board. |
+Once the game progressed, however, the move turned out to be brilliant, utilizing all of Black's potential and creating a sphere of influence towards the centre of the board.
+This move was one of the first unfathomable computer innovations in the game of go and in retrospect signified a revolution in modern opening theory. |

 A 6x6 whole-board seki that I came up with when I was making a Christmas design for the American Go Association.

-For this design I was inspired by Japanese puzzle boxes that are made in Hakone and their abstract wood patterns.
-This is a concept drawing for a puzzle box that includes a go pattern.
-How cool would it be if you had to figure out or solve a go position before you could open a puzzle box?
+For this design I was inspired by Japanese puzzle boxes that are made in Hakone and the geometric patterns in their wooden surface.
+Essentially, this is a concept drawing for a puzzle box that includes a go position.
+How cool would it be if you had to solve a go position before you could open a puzzle box?
 Seki (セキ) is the Japanese term for a local stalemate position of 'shared life' in which neither player can approach the other's stones.
-If either player would try to capture the other, he would end up being captured himself. |
+If either player would try to capture the other, they would end up being captured themselves. |

 |